Wierzbno: Religion

-The Church of Madonna of Angels is located at 98A Modzelewskiego Street.
-Its parish was established in 1983, and is operated by the Order of Friars Minor.

-In Wierzbno, at 31 Racławicka Street, is also located the Monastery of St. Joseph of the Catholic mendicant order of Discalced Carmelites.
-The order occupies the building since 1947.
-It is the headquarters of the Discalced Carmelites Warsaw Province of the Most Holy Trinity, one of the two border provinces in Poland.
+Wierzbno features two Roman Catholic parish churches.
+They are the Saint Michael the Archangel Church, located at 95 Puławska Street, which was built between 1950 and 1966, and the Madonna of Angels Church, located at 98A Modzelewskiego Street, which is operated by the Order of Friars Minor, and was built between 1987 and 2000.
+The neighbourhood also includes the St. Joseph Monastery of the Roman Catholic mendicant order of Discalced Carmelites.
+The building is also the headquarters of the Warsaw Province of the Most Holy Trinity, one of the two provinces of Discalced Carmelites in Poland.